ehmicky/autoserver/docs/functions.md

 }
 ```

-[Protocol](protocols.md) headers starting with `X-Apiengine-Param-` can also
-be used, with a JSON string as value.
-The header name case will be converted to
-lowercase with underscores.
-E.g. using the header `X-Apiengine-Param-Custom-Count: 5` is the same as
-specifying `params: { custom_count: 5 }`

-In either case, client parameters will be available using the
+Client parameters will be available using the
 [system variable](#schema-functions-variables) `$params` as an object.